SpeciesFileGroup/taxonworks_doc/DEVELOPER_SUPPORT.md

 * Code generators let you stub a new task view (core feature) or batch-loader in a single line.

 * TaxonWorks is built on Rails.
-The conventions there acts a wrapper around features that can be written in Ruby or javascript.
+The conventions there acts a wrapper around features that can be written in Ruby or other cutting edge tools like [Vue](https://vuejs.org/), [Elm](), or other webpack supported frameworks.

 * TaxonWorks is extensively unit tested.
 This means you can code and contribute with a lot less fear of breaking things.

 * TaxonWorks is deployed in production in Kubernetes.
+This means you

-* The Species File Group has supported hackathons, and will continue to support hackathons.
+* The Species File Group and its members have held hackatons and many in-house joint workshops.
 Contact them if you're interested in participating.
 They are also interested in supporting visits to would-be developers, students, or others wishing to get a bootcamp in TaxonWorks development.